jazzsequence/wpnext-test/wp-content/plugins/mailpoet/readme.txt

 * Improved: TinyMCE is hidden on mouse drag;
 * Improved: block and widget controls are hidden on mouse drag;
 * Fixed: cursor position does not get lost with long text on Chrome;
-* Fixed: Mailpoet icon in the Members plugin looks good again.
+* Fixed: MailPoet icon in the Members plugin looks good again.

 = 3.19.1 - 2019-02-12 =
 * Added: warning against using free email address in "from" fields;